-Heartland may have “Loved Her First”, but that didn’t mean fans would love them forever.
+Heartland may have “Loved Her First,” but with their debut single of the same name, country music would love them forever.

 On June 6th, 2006, country music sextet Heartland released their debut single, “I Loved Her First.”

 On October 28th, 2006, the song was certified number one on the Billboard country music charts.